X-ray analysis of JWST's first galaxy cluster lens SMACS J0723.3-7327

 { \inst{}{Max Planck Institute for Extraterrestrial Physics, Giessenbachstrasse 1, 85748 Garching, Germany}\\ }

 \titlerunning{X-ray analysis of SMACS~J0723.3-7327} \authorrunning{Liu et al.}

 \abstract {SMACS~J0723.3-7327 is the first galaxy cluster lens observed by {\sl JWST}.
 Based on the Early Release Observation data from {\sl JWST}, several groups have reported the results on strong lensing analysis and mass distribution of this cluster.
 The new lens model dramatically improves upon previous results, thanks to the unprecedented sensitivity and angular resolution of {\sl JWST}.
 However, limited by the angular coverage of the {\sl JWST} data, the strong lensing models only cover the central region.
 X-ray analysis on the hot ICM is necessary to obtain a more complete constraint on the mass distribution in this very massive cluster.} {In this work, we aim to perform a comprehensive X-ray analysis of J0723 to obtain accurate ICM hydrostatic mass measurements, using the X-ray data from {\sl SRG (Spectrum Roentgen Gamma)/eROSITA} and {\sl Chandra} X-ray observatories.
 By comparing the hydrostatic mass profile with the strong lensing model, we aim to provide the most reliable constraint on the distribution of mass up to $R_{500}$. } {Thanks to the {\sl eROSITA} all-sky survey and {\sl Chandra} data, which provide high S/N and high angular resolution respectively, we are able to constrain the ICM gas density profile and temperature profile with good accuracy both in the core and to the outskirts.
-With the density and temperature profiles, we compute the hydrostatic mass profile, which is then projected along the line of sight to compare with the mass distribution obtained from the recent strong lensing analysis based on {\sl JWST} data.
-We also deproject the strong lensing mass distribution using the hydrostatic mass profile we obtained in this work. } {The X-ray results obtained from {\sl eROSITA} and {\sl Chandra} agree very well with each other.
+With the density and temperature profiles, we computed the hydrostatic mass profile, which was then projected along the line of sight to compare with the mass distribution obtained from the recent strong lensing analysis based on {\sl JWST} data.
+We also deprojected the strong lensing mass distribution using the hydrostatic mass profile we obtained in this work. } {The X-ray results obtained from {\sl eROSITA} and {\sl Chandra} agree very well with each other.
 The hydrostatic mass profiles we measured in this work, both projected and deprojected, are in good agreement with recent strong lensing results based on {\sl JWST} data, at all radii.
-The projected hydrostatic mass within 128~kpc (the estimated Einstein radius) is $(8.1\pm0.7) \times 10^{13} M_{\odot}$, consistent with the strong lensing mass reported in \citet{2022Caminha}: $(8.6\pm0.2) \times 10^{13} M_{\odot}$, and in \citet{2022Mahler}: $(7.6\pm0.2) \times 10^{13} M_{\odot}$.
-With the hydrostatic mass profile, we measured $R_{2500}=0.54\pm0.04$~Mpc and $M_{2500}=(3.5\pm0.8) \times 10^{14}~M_{\odot}$, while the $R_{500}$ and $M_{500}$ are $1.33\pm0.23$~Mpc and $(10.2\pm5.3) \times 10^{14}~M_{\odot}$, with relatively larger error bar due to the rapidly decreasing S/N in the outskirts. } {}
+The projected hydrostatic mass within 128~kpc (the estimated Einstein radius) is $(8.0\pm0.7) \times 10^{13} M_{\odot}$, consistent with the strong lensing mass reported in \citet{2022Caminha}: $(8.6\pm0.2) \times 10^{13} M_{\odot}$, and in \citet{2022Mahler}: $(7.6\pm0.2) \times 10^{13} M_{\odot}$.
+With the hydrostatic mass profile, we measure $R_{2500}=0.54\pm0.04$~Mpc and $M_{2500}=(3.5\pm0.8) \times 10^{14}~M_{\odot}$, while the $R_{500}$ and $M_{500}$ are $1.32\pm0.23$~Mpc and $(9.8\pm5.1) \times 10^{14}~M_{\odot}$, with relatively larger error bar due to the rapidly decreasing S/N in the outskirts.
+We also find that the radial acceleration relation in J0723 is inconsistent with the RAR for spiral galaxies, implying that the latter is not a universal property of gravity across all mass scales. } {}

 \keywords{galaxies: clusters: intracluster medium -- galaxies: clusters: individual: SMACS~J0723.3-7327 -- X-rays: galaxies: clusters}